eegg/school-policies-and-procedures/src/childrens-records.rst

 where:

 * that information may beneficially contribute to the welfare of the child, or
-* that information must be transferrable between *Team Members* without immediate contact, or
+* that information must be transferable between *Team Members* without immediate contact, or
 * that process or action must be recorded for legal reasons.